-The Club was founded in 1904 under the name of Sneinton FC and for much of the 20th century played its football in the local leagues of Nottinghamshire.
+The Club was founded in 1904 under the name of Sneinton FC and for much of the 20th century played its football in the Nottinghamshire Football Alliance.
+Sneinton won the league in 1905-06 and picked up three titles in succession between 1907-08 and 1909-10.

-The Club led somewhat of a nomadic existence, playing at various grounds, and only settled at its current location of Stoke Lane, Gedling, in the early 1990s.
-This move coincided with the ambition from within the Club to progress beyond the confines of local parks football and the Club took the bold step of joining the Central Midlands Football League for the 1995-96 season, a move previously undertaken by only two other Nottingham parks sides.
-It is perhaps from this point that the modern-day Carlton Town FC really started to take shape.
+The club had led somewhat of a nomadic existence, playing at various grounds, and only settled at its current location of Stoke Lane, Gedling, in the early 1990s.
+This move coincided with the ambition from within the Club to progress beyond the confines of County football and, following a third place finish in the Senior Division (top tier) in 1994-94, the club joined the Central Midlands Football League, a move that at that stage had only been undertaken by two other Notts Alliance sides.

 The first season in the CML was reasonable, but at the start of the 1996-97 campaign the Club was left with just three players and no manager.
 In a desperate quandary, chairman Bill Stokeld turned to former players Tommy Brookbanks and Neil Cooper who agreed to take over the managerial reigns at Sneinton, and there began a period of outstanding success.